rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 <h3 id="e-3"> ☑️ Step 3.
 Setting up device breakpoints in <code>/pages/misc/landing.html</code> </h3>

-We'll set up a CSS "breakpoint" for mobile devices, to change the landing page's image, and the layout of the thumbnail links.
+We'll set up a CSS "breakpoint" for mobile devices, to change the layout of the thumbnail links.

 Add this to the bottom of the css in `/pages/misc/landing.html`: